Shortage of possible coronavirus treatment puts others at risk

-Los Angeles — There has been a rush on medications that many hope can treat coronavirus.
+Los Angeles — There has been a rush on medications, such as remdesivir and hydroxychloroquine, that many hope can treat coronavirus.
 That means those drugs are now in short supply.
 Patients who count on them to treat other conditions may not have access.

 Struggling to speak in between bad coughs, Brooklyn Dr. Jinesh Patel is a coronavirus patient.
 The drugs that helped his recovery are now in short supply.